fedejaure/raspberry-pi/README.md

 </div>

-Setup and configuration of my own Raspberry Pi fleet via Ansible (use by your own risk).
+Setup and configuration of my own Raspberry Pi fleet via Ansible Collection (use by your own risk).

 Fleet Members ([Metal Gear Characters][metal-gear-characters])